ErickLuizA/rn-weather-app-api/README.md

 ## :clipboard: Description

-skykow-api is the api for the [skykow app](https://github.com/ErickLuizA/SkyKow)
+rn-weather-app-api is the api for the [rn-weather-app app](https://github.com/ErickLuizA/rn-weather-app)

 ## :building_construction: Technologies